 People with osteoporosis think that exercise causes bone breakage.
 However, weight-bearing and strength training exercises are known to build and maintain bone density.
 They are also safe and effective.

-Medical Disclosure: When dealing with bone loss, be sure to consult with a physician or trained physical therapist before starting an exercise regimen.
+Medical Disclosure: When dealing with bone loss, be sure to consult with a physician.
+Or a trained physical therapist before starting an exercise regimen.

 Written by: Jamacia Magee, FizzNiche Staff WriterSharing is Caring!